 7.1.1.6.
 A process whereby the vehicle manufacturer is able to identify target vehicles for a software update;

 7.1.1.7.
-A process to verify, before a software update is issued, the compatibility of possible software/hardware configurations for the registered configuration or last known configuration of the target vehicles with the software update;
+A process to confirm the compatibility of a software update with the target vehicle(s) configuration before it is issued.
+This shall include an assessment of the last known software/hardware configuration of the target vehicle(s) for compatibility with the update before it is issued;

 7.1.1.8.
 A process to assess, identify and record whether a software update will affect any type approved systems.
 This shall consider whether the update will impact or alter any of the parameters used to define the systems the update may affect or whether it may change any of the parameters used to type approve those system (as defined in the relevant legislation);